Jalin Marshall: New York Jets

 Marshall signed as an undrafted free agent for the New York Jets on April 30, 2016.

 Going into the regular season, Marshall was named the fourth wide receiver on the Jets depth chart behind veterans Brandon Marshall, Eric Decker, and Quincy Enunwa.
 He was also given punt and kick return duties.
-He made his professional regular season debut in the Jets' season opener against the Cincinnati Bengals and finished with three kick returns for 36-yards and two punt returns for 5-yards.
+He made his professional regular season debut in the Jets' season opener against the Cincinnati Bengals and finished with three kick returns for 36-yards and two punt returns for five yards.
 He finished that game with three catches for 45 receiving yards in a 37–31 victory over the Buffalo Bills.
 On November 6, 2016, Marshall caught three passes for 59 receiving yards and caught an 18-yard touchdown pass from Ryan Fitzpatrick for his first career touchdown during a 23–27 loss to the Miami Dolphins.
 During his rookie season, Marshall was diagnosed with a torn labrum on his right shoulder, but managed to power through it and play 10 games with 162 receiving yards and two touchdowns.
 He also made 13 kickoff returns for 324 yards and 18 punt returns for 100 yards.

 On March 7, 2017, it was announced that Marshall would be suspended the first four games of the 2017 season for violating the NFL policy on performance enhancing substances.
 On October 14, 2017, after being reinstated from suspension, Marshall was waived by the Jets and was re-signed to the practice squad.
 He signed a reserve/future contract with the Jets on January 1, 2018.
 He was waived by the Jets on April 28, 2018.

 Orlando Apollos

-In 2019, he signed on to play for the Orlando Apollos of the Alliance of American Football for the inaugural 2019 season.
+In 2019, he signed on to play for the Orlando Apollos of the Alliance of American Football (AAF) for the inaugural 2019 season.
 In the Apollos’ first game against the Atlanta Legends, Marshall scored the first-ever touchdown in both the Apollos' and AAF's history.
-In 8 games, Marshall caught 26 passes for 364 yards and 3 touchdowns.
-He also had a single rush for 2 yards, caught a 2-point conversion, and threw a 5 yard touchdown pass.
+In eight games, Marshall caught 26 passes for 364 yards and three touchdowns.
+He also had a single rush for two yards, caught a two-point conversion, and threw a five-yard touchdown pass.